christabone/aux_fan_by_layer/README.md

     -   Test the automation with different layer values to ensure it behaves as expected.
     -   Use the **Template Editor** in Home Assistant for advanced testing of the parsing logic.
+-   **Avoiding Unnecessary Commands:**

+    -   By checking the current fan speed, the automation minimizes unnecessary commands, which can help prevent communication overload with the printer.

 Troubleshooting
 ---------------